istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 To redirect traffic in the application pod's network namespace to/from the Istio proxy sidecar, the Istio CNI plugin configures the namespace's iptables.
-You can adjust traffic redirection parameters using pod annotations, such as ports and IP ranges to be included or excluded from redirection.
+You can adjust traffic redirection parameters using the same pod annotations as normal, such as ports and IP ranges to be included or excluded from redirection.
 See [resource annotations](/docs/reference/config/annotations) for available parameters.

 ### Compatibility with application init containers